zewol95/ESPHome-Boilerplates/LVGL/label.md

-Create a text lable that display an entity value.
+Create a text label that display an entity value.

 ```
  widgets:
   - label:
-      id: lable_id
+      id: sensor_label_id
       text: "nd"                      # Default text, it will displayed until the display will connected to home assistant
       text_font: montserrat_46
       grid_cell_column_pos: 0          # place the widget in the column pos